gauravcodepro/gauravcodepro/work.md

 <p align = "justify">

 #### A one page description on my work approach, mentality, professionalism, collaboration, associations.
+You will not find a single deviation from this in my approach.

 #### Application
 - I am extensively applying and submitting applications and ready to take the first selected position.